ivandj0h/nodejwt/README.md

 are detectedyou then can add more dependencies like Nodemon & save it into devDependencies

       using NPM
-      - npm install nodemon --save-dev
+      - npm install -D nodemon

-      using YARN
-      - yarn add nodemon --dev

 or you can install nodemon globally on your computer so you can access it anywhere on your terminal

-      - yarn global add nodemon
-      or
       - npm install nodemon -g

 ## Run Application

-to Run the Application just typing this command on your Terminal

-      - nodemon index.js
-      or
+before run the application after install nodemon as a dev-dependencies into your application please change this line on your package.json file

+``bash

+      "scripts": {
+      "start": "nodemon index.js"
+      },

+``

+after you do that, then you can open the command and typing :

+``bash

-      - npm start
+      npm start

+``

 ### ScreenShoot